MartijnReede/Spring-Boot-Applications/Project 01 - College Management Application/Readme.txt

 Student dashboard:
   - The students can see all the courses they are enrolled in.
   - The courses are divided in three categories: not started, in progress or completed.
+  - There is a button to view personal account information.
+Here the students can view their account info and change their password.

 Manage courses:
   - The students can enroll for available courses.
 Available courses are courses that are in the "not started"